 - Does it look like new?

-If they said, “no” to any of these questions, chances are, they could get rid of it without regret.
-Though sometimes they decide that they can't live without an item, so to not break the purging process, I gave in and told them to put it aside.
+If they said “no” to any of these questions, they could get rid of it without regret.
+However, sometimes they decide that they can't live without an item, so not to break the purging process, I gave in and told them to put it aside.

-After going through their rooms, we were able to fill 12 bags of toys from games to large figures using this method.
-To help them let go of those items that were borderline need and want, I promised them I would give those toys to younger children who are unable to buy them for him or herself.
+After going through their rooms, we filled 12 bags of toys from games to large figures using this method.
+To help them let go of those items that were borderline needed and wanted, I promised them I would give those toys to younger children who are unable to buy them for him or herself.
 This helped ease their mind.
 So, to keep up my end of the deal, I emailed my friends and family to see if they wanted any of the toys/games.
 Any item that was left over was brought to Goodwill for donation.

 Another way to deal with not wanting to get rid of toys is to make a deal with your child that you would get them a new toy if they got rid of 10 or 20 items.
-This way they get a reward for getting rid of toys they don't use.
+This way, they get a reward for getting rid of toys they don't use.
 This will also show your child that you understand his/her feelings about letting go of items.
 This will give him/her the incentive to purge.
-Chances are as they go through the purging process, they will get excited and start to get rid of a lot more than the number you indicated.
+Chances are, as they go through the purging process, they will get excited and start getting rid of a lot more than the number you indicated.
 Try it and see.

-As life changes, the newly organized room and items should be reviewed and purge again.
+The newly-organized room and items should be reviewed and purged as life changes.
 After all, organizing is a process that consistently needs updating.
 For this reason, I never get bored with organizing!
 Let me know how you are explaining needing and wanting to kids.
 I would love to hear from you.
 Please leave a comment below.

 Here is a post that also talks about needing and wanting.